 The English and Scottish artillerists disembarked first.
 A battalion of Hessian grenadiers with muskets in hand disembarked in order of battle ranks.
 The Scottish dressed in kilts and wielding muskets, pistols, bayonets, and broadswords arrived.
 More troops followed, including women and children whose husbands and fathers were with the army.
 By noon, a fully equipped army of 15,000 men and forty pieces of artillery had landed and assembled in formation.

 At Kennedy House in Manhattan, General George Washington initially received erroneous information about the number of the enemy force.
 He was told there were 6,000.
+Washington was already anxious because his commander of the American forts on Brooklyn Heights, Major General Nathanael Greene, was critically ill and at a doctor’s house in Manhattan.
+General John Sullivan was assigned to take Greene’s place.
 In response, on August 25, he sent General Israel Putnam across the East River with six brigades to the American fortifications on Brooklyn Heights.
 Putnam was to assume command from General John Sullivan and reassign him to the center at Flatbush Road with 1,000 troops.
 General Alexander Stirling was responsible for the Gowanus Road on the right with the elite First Maryland Regiment, a Pennsylvania battalion, and Delaware regiments.
 Colonel Samuel Miles was to provide protection for the left flank of the Continental Army at Bedford Road with 800 men.

 From his headquarters in the British encampment, General William Howe laid out plans to distract the rebels and keep them stationary while the main body of the British forces executed a sweeping flanking maneuver through Jamaica Pass.
 Howe assigned General James Grant two brigades which would cause a diversion close to The Narrows on the enemy’s right on the coast of the Upper Bay.
 Hessian General Leopold von Heister’s 4,000 Hessians would occupy the Americans’ center.
 General Charles Cornwallis was to back up Grant on the enemy’s right with grenadiers and the Scottish.
 General Henry Clinton was to command the advanced guard while Howe followed with the rest of the main force of 10,000 men.